-You can find one through Amazon, if you haven’t noticed I love Amazon.
-Their family program is perfect.
-You receive reward discounts on purchases and 2-day shipping.
 When I can’t leave the house I can order diapers, bottles, onesies, even baby food and get them in 2 days without having to go anywhere, receive discounts, and can schedule diapers to arrive every month.

 Unless you prefer hospital socks.
 They’re actually not that bad.
 After a cesarean; I know I say that a lot but most multiple’s moms have one, you can’t leave until you have taken a walk around the hospital.